Theo Braddy examines myths, stereotypes and assumptions about people with disabilities.

 As we continue our quest for self-sufficiency as budding disabled people, we start using other adaptive equipment, such as our first pair of eyeglasses or contact lenses.

-Older still we recognize the need for greater, more expenses adaptive equipment such motorcycles and automobiles.
+Older still we recognize the need for greater, more expensive adaptive equipment such motorcycles and automobiles.

 We then learn that we need reasonable accommodations in order to better achieve our goals in life and better navigate our communities and world, so we get smartphones and laptops and other productivity gadgets.